 A creator and storyteller from a young age, Nanette Snipes never missed a chance to tell stories to her younger sister and friends.
 Oftentimes, she'd act them out as well, with fallen pine trees becoming large vessels upon the sea, where she would valiantly fight off pirates.
 On occasion, sun rays shining on pine needle carpets became her dance floor, and like in the movies, she whirled and danced.
 This was before her idyllic life was interrupted by divorce at age twelve.
 Right before the divorce, she accepted Jesus as her Savior, and though her life took a number of serious twists and turns, He brought her through each time, with a firmer grip on her faith.

 While she never became an actress or a dancer, she did become a storyteller.
 Her stories are now in more than fifty-five compilation books, including three of the Miracles series by Guideposts.
-Additionally, she has stories in the original Chicken Soup for the Soul series, the New Women's Devotional Bible, Zondervan, and David Jeremiah's Grace Givers, among others.
+Additionally, she has stories in the original Chicken Soup for the Soul series, the New Women's Devotional Bible, Zondervan, and God's Way series, among others.
+She also has been a contributing writer for Turning Point Ministries in the past.

 Finally, after much debating, she put her toes into editing waters, and found it more than refreshing.
 She actually loved helping others mold their stories into interesting books.
 As a freelance editor, some of the most interesting people she's worked with have been ghostwriters (those who tell other people's stories).
 Among the books she's assisted with are Unshaken, Zondervan (about the 7.0 Haitian earthquake), and Taylor's Gift, Revell.
 Additionally, she edits monthly newsletters for a corporate business.